msedebay-git/docker-compose-postgresql-pgAdmin/tests/README.md

 ## Logging

-The Elestio Postgres Docker image sends the container logs to stdout.
+The Elestio PgAdmin Docker image sends the container logs to stdout.
 To view the logs, you can use the following command:

     docker-compose logs -f